 4. "D" is for dark leafy vegetables

 "Kale is a top choice because it's rich in phytonutrients called indoles, which stimulate liver detoxification and help fight cancer," says Kennedy.
 Other members of the cruciferous family include broccoli, cabbage and Brussels sprouts.
 Kennedy points out that people who have diets rich in these vegetables have been found to have lower incidences of lung, prostate, and stomach cancer.
-Use the leafy tops off of those colorful beets and try this braised greens side dish.

 5. "E" is for everything orange